victorreis/ai-chatbot-vercel-ai-sdk/README.md

 - [x] Clone the basic template from Next.js
 - [x] Organize the project README.md with the project development plan
 - [x] Improve the basic config files for better code quality control
-- [ ] Create a chat interface page using Vercel AI SDK to make the chat interactive, with file upload feature
+- [ ] Create a chat interface page, with file upload feature
-  - [ ] Create a chat message component
+  - [ ] Create a chat message component that differentiates between user and AI messages
+  - [ ] Create a chat messages history component
   - [ ] Create a chat textarea component
-  - [ ] Create a chat messages history component
   - [ ] Create a chat file upload button component
+  - [ ] Mock data for the chat messages history
 - Implement the chat interactivity using Vercel AI SDK + OpenAI
   - [ ] Create a Server Action to send the user message with the file attachment and receive the AI generated text (using Vercel AI SDK for AI streaming + OpenAI)
   - [ ] Create a Tool in the Server Action to extract PII (Personal Identifiable Information)